umbraco/UmbracoDocs/Umbraco-Uno/Uno-pedia/Widgets/index.md

 ## What are widgets

-Widgets are the building blocks of Umbraco Starterkit and provide a long list of different features that can be used to create websites for any scenario.
+Widgets are the building blocks of Umbraco Uno and provide a long list of different features that can be used to create websites for any scenario.
 This is designed in such a way that there is a widget for every need.

 ## [Working with widgets](../../Creating-Content/Working-with-widgets)